libriscv/rvscript/README.md

 target remote localhost:2159
 ```

 ## Building with C++ RTTI and exceptions

-The programs `CMakeLists.txt` is used to build programs.
-Go into the build folder in `programs/build`.
-Enable the RTTI_EXCEPT CMake option using ccmake or you can also edit `build.sh` and add `-DRTTI_EXCEPT=ON` to the arguments passed to CMake.
-Run `build.sh` in to build any changes.

-Exceptions and RTTI will bloat the binary by at least 170k according to my measurements.
+Exceptions and RTTI are currently always enabled, and will bloat the binary by at least 170k according to my measurements.
 Additionally, you will have to increase the maximum allotted number of instructions to a call by at least 600k instructions, as the first exception thrown will have to run through a massive amount of code.
-However, any code that does not throw exceptions as part of normal operation will be fine.
-It could also be fine to just give up when an exception is thrown, although I recommend re-initializing the machine (around 10-20 micros on my hardware).
+However, any code that does not throw exceptions as part of normal operation will be fine performance-wise.

 ## WSL2 support